FarukValjevac/MarTech/README.md

 - **View the filtered product data directly** in a structured table, just like an Excel spreadsheet.
 - **Sort the results** by clicking on the DB or Sold column headers for ascending/descending order.
 - **Download the filtered data** as a CSV file with a single click.
+- **View Charts** to analyze filtered data with interactive visualizations and pricing analytics.

 The filtering applies to local CSV files (`product_feed_hashed.csv` and `sold_articles_hashed.csv`), saves the result to `filtered_products.csv`, and then displays it.
 Additionally, products without matches are saved to `unmapped_products.csv`.